Woodenonez/TrajGenAvo-NMPC-OpEn/README.md

 The algorithm can be run by running [main.py](src/main.py), make sure to set `init_build=True` if the NPMC solver hasn't been built before or if the configuration yaml file is changed.
 There are two sets of simulation environment available now: **test** and **FTD** (SDD not finished yet).
 To switch the environment, you need to change the import class in [main.py](src/main.py) and [trajectory_generator.py](src/trajectory_generator.py).
 Specifically, in [map_generator](src/map_generator) and [obstacle_scanner](src/obstacle_scanner), switch files between 'test' and 'ftd'.
 By changing `graph`, different predefined scenarios in test environment can be run.
 The configuration file is in [configs](configs). **Note**, some of the config parameters require a rebuild of the NMPC solver to take effect.
+There are some settings like 'json_path' can be changed in [ftd_obstacle_scanner](src/obstacle_scanner/ftd_dynamic_obstacles).
+Change them, exspecially json file path to make it work.

-Scenarios can easily be created by using the GUI implemented in [draw_graph.py](src/utils/draw_graph.py) and appedning the output to [graphs.py](src/visibility/graphs.py).
+Scenarios can easily be created by using the GUI implemented in [draw_graph.py](src/utils/draw_graph.py).